-Streaking and algae growth on Roof shingles, and how to stop it
+Streaking and Algae Growth on Roof Shingles: How to Stop it

 One of the most common mistakes homeowners make when getting a roof replacement is purchasing shingles that are not algae and mold resistant.
 While this may reduce the cost of your roof replacement in the short term, the costs of maintaining and constantly cleaning your shingles will quickly add up to negate the short term savings.

 Algae and mold can grow on shingles for a number of reasons.
 Some common reasons include:

 Moisture: Algae and mold require moisture to grow, so shingles that are exposed to regular rainfall or high levels of humidity are more likely to develop these growths.

 Nutrients: Algae and mold also require certain nutrients to grow, such as nitrogen and phosphorus.
 These nutrients can come from organic debris that accumulates on the shingles, such as leaves and twigs.

 Shade: Shaded areas are generally cooler and more moist than sunny areas, making them more conducive to the growth of algae and mold.
 Shingles that are shaded by trees or other structures are therefore more likely to develop these growths.

 Temperature: Algae and mold are more likely to grow in warm temperatures than in cold temperatures.
 Therefore, shingles in warm climates are more likely to develop these growths than shingles in cold climates.

 Age: As shingles age, they can become more porous and less effective at repelling water.
 This can make them more susceptible to the growth of algae and mold.